 The evidence established that Complainant's Appraiser gave the most weight to a sales comparison approach.
 Complainant's comparables consist completely of vacant properties and excluded built-to-suit or sale leaseback.
-Mr. Allen testified that sales leased at the time of purchase sell at around three times the price of vacant properties.
-His analysis excluded these categories, but in so doing, he did not develop an accurate measure for the market value.
-The theory that a leased property is encumbered, and therefore not a preferable comparable, is unpersuasive, is speculative, and not a methodology utilized by

-Missouri Courts to value property.
+Mr. Maier stated that if the current owner decided to sell the property, the key factor to any potential investor would be the income stream from any applicable leases.
+(Exhibit A at 59).
+This is the economic reality that is referenced in Mo.
+Baptist Children's Home, 867 S.W.2d at 513.
+On cross examination, Mr. Maier stated that if he were appraising the property for a bank, the interest he would appraise would be a leased fee, not a fee simple.
+The lease is a valuable right in the property while the actual fee simple value may be only a fraction of the sale price of a property.
+(Exhibit A at 74).
+To completely ignore a lease in place, does not consider the economic realities of the subject property.
+His analysis excluded properties that were leased, but in so doing, he did not develop an accurate measure for the market value.
+The theory that a leased property is encumbered, and therefore not a preferable comparable, is unpersuasive, is speculative, and not a methodology utilized by Missouri Courts to value property.
 Courts have addressed a leasehold's non-impact on the transferability of a fee simple estate, stating, "Cases and treatises frequently describe a conveyance of real estate subject to a leasehold estate as a conveyance of a 'remainder' interest, notwithstanding that fee simple title is what is conveyed."
 Cooper v.
 Ratley, 916 S. W.2d 868, 870 n.
 3 (Mo.
 App.
 1996) (emphasis added).
-The STC has recently decided St. Louis BOA Plaza, LLC, et al. v.
+The STC has decided St. Louis BOA Plaza, LLC, et al. v.
 Stephen Conway, Assessor, City of St. Louis, 17-20066, 17-20067, and 17-20068 (2019) and the Commission, in affirming the decision of the hearing officer, stated: